 Late and discharged card payments are ruining her credit

-Ask Sally a question
+Ask a question.

 Dear To Her Credit,

-and late pays.
+I'm desperate.
+My credit is awful!
+It shows lots of charge-offs and late pays.
 I have a good job, but I live paycheck to paycheck, being I'm a single mom.

 How do I rebuild my credit score with all the